Cod-e-Codes/partydice-react/README.md

-# Party Dice Gala
+# Party Dice (React)

-Welcome to **Party Dice Gala**, a dynamic and engaging Vite-powered React application designed for fun and interactive gameplay.
+Welcome to **PartyDice**, a dynamic and engaging Vite-powered React application designed for fun and interactive gameplay.
 Whether you're hosting a game night or enjoying some friendly competition, Party Dice Gala provides an exciting platform for players to roll dice, complete challenges, and compete to reach the highest score.

 ## Table of Contents